 Shanna Carmack

-Director of Residence Life,
+Assistant Dean of Students

-Carson-Newman University,
+University of Virginia

 Former Russell Hall & Heron Hall RD

 "Having the opportunity to serve as a Residence Director at Belmont University was one of the most transformational experiences of my career.
 I learned how to supervise peers, respond to critical incidents and to invest in my professional development.
 Dr. Donovan and the senior staff continually challenged me to think critically about all of the myriad of challenges that arise in Residence Life."